by John Singer Sargent

 This portraitback to top

-The American-born novelist Henry James settled in England, at Lamb House, Rye, in 1898.
-By the time this portrait was painted he was at the end of a career which had seen the success of early novels such as Portrait of a Lady (1881), followed by the late masterpieces The Wings of the Dove (1902) and The Golden Bowl (1904).
-This portrait was commissioned to celebrate James's seventieth birthday by a group of 269 subscribers organised by the American novelist Edith Wharton, although ultimately Sargent, a fellow American and friend, waived his fee.
+By the time this portrait was painted in 1913, James was at the end of a career which had seen the success of novels such as The Wings of the Dove (1902) and The Golden Bowl (1904).
+This portrait was commissioned to celebrate James's seventieth birthday by a group of 269 subscribers.
+Ultimately the artist John Singer Sargent, a fellow American and friend, waived his fee.
 When it was completed James pronounced the portrait to be 'a living breathing likeness and a masterpiece of painting'.
 It almost breathed its last before most people had a chance to see it for themselves.
 When the portrait went on show at the Royal Academy exhibition in May 1914, a suffragette named Mary Wood slashed the canvas three times with a meat cleaver, striking the area around James’s right eye three times before she was apprehended.

 Related worksback to top